kryptx/palmetto/README.md

   * Helps keep IDs short.
   * Allows the ID to double as a public identity profile URL, if the Identity Provider wishes.
 * Clients do not pre-register (nor do they dynamically register); instead, they publish a callback URL.
-  * Eliminates dealing with secrets and having to pick a grant type.
-Palmetto is strictly for delegating _user authentication_.
+  * Eliminates secrets, IDs, and grant types.
-  * It's worth noting that, while we believe it's small, this is genuinely a limitation of Palmetto compared to OpenID Connect.
-The Resource Server must be reachable from the Identity Provider's network.
+  * It's worth noting that, while we believe it's small, it is genuinely a limitation of Palmetto that the Resource Server must be reachable from the Identity Provider's network.
 * Data is returned directly in a response body, unsigned.
   * The signature itself proves a subset of that which is guaranteed by TLS, which is required by Palmetto.
   * Particularly sensitive resource servers may additionally choose to only allow authentication against identity providers presenting OV or EV certificates.